On cusp of Brexit trade deal, EU and UK hash out final details | Business

 News that a deal was imminent, first reported by Reuters, triggered a surge in the pound while bond yields rose across the world.
 The United Kingdom formally left the EU on Jan.
 31 but has since been in a transition period under which rules on trade, travel and business remained unchanged.
 But from the end of this year, it will be treated by Brussels as a third country.

 After months of talks that were at times undermined by both COVID-19 and rhetoric from London and Paris, leaders across the EU's 27 member states have cast an agreement as a way to avoid the nightmare of a "no-deal" exit.
-But Europe's second-largest economy will still be turning its back on both the EU's single market of 450 million consumers, which late British prime minister Margaret Thatcher helped to create, and its customs union.
+But Europe's second-largest economy will still be quitting both the EU's single market of 450 million consumers, which late British prime minister Margaret Thatcher helped to create, and its customs union.

 BREXIT When the UK shocked the world in 2016 by voting to leave the EU, many in Europe hoped that it could stay closely aligned.
 But that was not to be.